NeuroTechX/ntx_slack_archive/eegdata.md

  >physionikhil I'm using Nirsport made by NIRX (<https://nirx.net/nirsport/>) and my supervisor told me it costs around 30k¬.
 Also, I know Biopac sell a fNIRS system at 19000 ¬ HT in France but i don't remember if it's the fNIR100 or other

+3/19/2017 11:26 AM

+ **physionikhil** :

+ >nedack thank you, may I know what are your applications for fNIRS system